Subject area: Social Anthropology

 There are close links between social anthropology and sociology, human geography, development studies, history, archaeology, and philosophy.

-You will take a broad range of courses in your first two years and have the opportunity to specialise in your final two years.
+You will take a broad range of courses in Year 1 and 2 and will have the opportunity to specialise in Years 3 and 4.

 You will spend up to four months on an individual research project that will form the basis of your dissertation.
 Fieldwork for your project can be done both within and outside the UK.